apache/systemds/spark-mlcontext-programming-guide.md

 ## Explain

-A DML or PyDML script is converted into a SystemML program during script execution.
-Information about this program can be displayed by calling MLContext's `setExplain` method with a value of `true`.
+A DML or PyDML script is converted into a SystemDS program during script execution.
+Information about this program can be displayed by calling DSContext's `setExplain` method with a value of `true`.

 <div class="codetabs">